Boy Scouts Of America Files For Bankruptcy Amid Hundreds Of Sex Abuse Lawsuits

-The Boy Scouts of America (BSA) has filed for Chapter 11 bankruptcy protection, the first step in a plan to restructure the organization’s finances in order to pay off sexual abuse victims.
-The filing does not appear to be the end of the organization, as its managers promise to continue Scouting into the future.
+The Boy Scouts of America (BSA) has filed for Chapter 11 bankruptcy protection, the first step in a plan to restructure their finances in order to pay restitution to victims who were sexually abused by members of the organization.
+The bankruptcy filing does not appear to signal the end of the BSA, as its managers have promised to continue Scouting in the future.

 Changes In Laws Have Hurt The Organization

-The BSA is far from the only organization to have dealt with the problem of adults within its ranks sexually abusing children.
-In fact, the BSA’s sexual-abuse problem was, in a way, overshadowed by the sexual-abuse problems within the Catholic Church and USA Gymnastics.
+The BSA is far from the only organization to have dealt with adults within its ranks sexually abusing children.
+In fact, the BSA’s sexual-abuse problem was — in a way — overshadowed by similar allegations within the Catholic Church and USA Gymnastics.

-As NPR News reports, in the wake of the Catholic Church sex-abuse scandal and other such crimes, some states changed their laws to allow victims of sexual abuse more time to come forward with allegations against their abusers.
+As NPR News reports, in the wake of the Catholic Church sex-abuse scandal and other similar crimes, some states changed their laws to increase the statute of limitations for that particular crime, giving victims more time to come forward with allegations against their abusers.

-That means that the BSA is now exposed to lawsuits from men who were sexually abused within the organization as boys decades ago.
-In other words, statutes of limitation no longer protect the organization, says Paul Mones, an attorney in Los Angeles who is representing many men who are suing the Boy Scouts.
+This change in statue means the BSA is now exposed to lawsuits from men who were sexually abused within the organization decades ago, causing the organization to lose its protection, as described by Paul Mones, an attorney in Los Angeles who is representing many men who are suing the Boy Scouts.

 “For years, organizations like the Boy Scouts counted on these laws protecting them.
 Now those laws are not there, and the Boy Scouts have fallen under their own weight of these abuse allegations and the potential cases that will be filed,” Mones said.